LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

 .. literalinclude:: ../../../../examples/ex7-reductions.cpp
                     :lines: 99-118

-Note that each reduction takes an initial value at construction and that reduced values are retrieved after the kernel completes  by using an appropriate 'get' method.
-The 'get()' method returns the reduced value for each reduction type; the 'getLoc()' method returns the index at which the reduced value was observed for min-loc and max-loc reductions
+Note that each reduction takes an initial value at construction and the reduced value for each type is retrieved after the kernel completes by calling a 'get()' method.
+The min-loc/max-loc index values are retrived using 'getLoc()' methods.

 For parallel multi-threading execution via OpenMP, the example can be run by replacing the execution and reduction policies policies with: